openpims/chromium/README.md

 ## Installation

-### Chrome/Edge
+### Chromium/Chrome/Edge
 1. Clone or download this repository
-2. Open Chrome and navigate to `chrome://extensions/` (or Edge: `edge://extensions/`)
+2. Open Chromium/Chrome and navigate to `chrome://extensions/` (or Edge: `edge://extensions/`)
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory

 ## Usage

-1. Click the openPIMS extension icon in the Chrome toolbar
+1. Click the openPIMS extension icon in the Chromium/Chrome toolbar
 2. Enter your server URL (defaults to https://me.openpims.de)
 3. Provide your email and password credentials
 4. Click "Anmelden" to log in